MICS-Lab/DeepLearningCourse2024/README.md

   * Around 5 persons per group
   * To Be Determined
   * Oral presentations on the 26th of March 2024 (1:30 pm)
-  * Easiest presentations that are thoroughly understood are preferred to complicated ones that only scratched the surface
+  * Simplest presentations that are thoroughly understood are preferred to complicated ones that only scratched the surface
   * Slides and written report must be in English.
 Presentation does not need to.

 ## Drive folder with datasets: